pymupdf/PyMuPDF/docs/coop_low.rst

 ----------------
 With the same :ref:`TextPage` object from above, we can now immediately use any or all of the 5 text extraction methods.

 .. note:: Above, we have created our text page without argument.
-This leads to a default argument of 3 (ligatures and white-space are preserved), IAW images will **not** be extracted -- see below.
+This leads to a default argument of 3 (:data:`ligatures` and white-space are preserved), IAW images will **not** be extracted -- see below.

 >>> txt  = tp.extractText()                  # plain text format
 >>> json = tp.extractJSON()                  # json format